Fullerite/chrono-vision/README.md

 # ChronoVision

-**ChronoVision** is a deep learning project designed to restore and colorize historical black-and-white photographs.
-The goal is to create a robust pipeline that takes a low-quality, grayscale image as input and produces a high-resolution, colorized restored image as output.

-This project is valuable as it makes history more accessible and relatable to a modern audience.
-By restoring clarity and adding color, we can bring historical moments and figures to life.
-Our target users include historians, archivists, educational institutions, and genealogy enthusiasts seeking to restore family photos.

-The core of our project involves integrating multiple specialized AI models and fine-tuning a custom U-Net for the colorization stage.
+ChronoVision is a deep learning pipeline designed to restore and colorize historical black-and-white photographs by converting low-quality grayscale inputs into high-resolution color outputs.
+By integrating a custom fine-tuned U-Net (EfficientNet-B2) for chrominance prediction with specialized restoration models (GFPGAN and Real-ESRGAN), the system mitigates semantic ambiguity and hallucinates missing textural details.
+This project aims to make history more accessible for archivists and educators by bridging the gap between deterministic colorization and generative facial restoration.